-2.2 Phases, phase transitions, and phase diagrams
+4.1 Phases, phase transitions, and phase diagrams

-Reviews of the Y-H system have been performed in the past, such as by Mueller, et al. and Khatamian, et al. [10], [29, p.
+Reviews of the Y-H system have been performed in the past, such as by Mueller et al. and Khatamian et al. [13], [43, p.
 10].
-In this section, we combine some of the data given in these reviews with recently-reported results to compile as complete a picture of the current understanding of this system as possible.
+In this section, we combine the data given in these reviews with other recently reported results to provide a complete picture of the current understanding of the yttrium-hydride system.

-2.2.1 Phases
+4.1.1 Phases

-2.2.1.1 Stable phases
+4.1.1.1 Stable phases

-For nuclear reactor moderator applications, the relevant phases within the Y-H system can be down-selected to those stable at ambient pressure and temperatures between 25 and 1000 °C. There are three principal phases of interest: hcp yttrium metal ( $\alpha$ -Y), yttrium dihydride ( $\delta$ -YH2), and yttrium trihydride ( $\epsilon$ -YH3) [10], [29], [30].
-There also exists a high-pressure yttrium trihydride, which maintains the same crystal structure as the ambient-pressure dihydride [31].
+For nuclear reactor moderator applications, the relevant phases within the Y-H system can be down-selected to those stable at ambient pressure and temperatures between 25 and 1000 °C. There are three principal phases of interest: hcp yttrium metal ( $\alpha$ -Y), fcc yttrium dihydride ( $\delta$ -YH2), and trigonal yttrium trihydride ( $\epsilon$ -YH3) [13], [43], [47].
+There also exists a high-pressure yttrium trihydride, which maintains the same crystal structure as the ambient-pressure dihydride [48].

-$\alpha$ -yttrium is the stable phase of yttrium metal at ambient pressure up to approximately 1480 °C, at which point it transforms to the bcc $\beta$ -yttrium.
-The melting point of yttrium metal is approximately 1530 °C. The hydrides of yttrium are formed upon exposure of $\alpha$ -yttrium to hydrogen gas at pressures up to 1 atm and temperatures up to approximately 1350 °C [9], [32], [33].
+$\alpha$ -Yttrium metal is stable at ambient pressure up to approximately 1480 °C, at which point it transforms to the bcc $\beta$ -yttrium.
+The melting point of yttrium metal is approximately 1530 °C. The hydrides of yttrium are formed upon exposure of $\alpha$ -yttrium to hydrogen gas at pressures up to 1 atm and temperatures up to approximately 1350 °C [12], [49], [50].
 Hydride formation may be possible at higher temperatures.
 However, investigations of hydriding have not been performed to temperatures above 1350 °C.

-2.2.1.2 Other phases
+4.1.1.2 Other phases